sparksammy/sparksammycom/blog.md

   - Using a host for ROFLcraft Minecraft Server (Done, come visit.
 Will be added too homepage soon.)
   - Making a store to sell my photography and MIDIs. (done. on homepage.)
   - Making sure everything is backed up to the "SparksammyArchive".

+***New site plan/Halloween update.***

+There will be no more servers.
+There will only be ROFLCRAFT & Sparksammy Site.
+However, with bad news comes good news.
+I have a new store.